mstudiva/SCTLD-resistance-genomics/scripts/2bRAD-WGS_processing_README.txt

 # does not work with launcher_creator, consider breaking up script and running multiple jobs
 chmod +x *.sh
-sbatch -o trim.o%j -e trim.e%j trim.sh # run sbatch command with all the other versions of your script
+sbatch -o trim.o%j -e trim.e%j --mail-type=ALL --mail-user=studivanms@gmail.com trim.sh # run sbatch command with all the other versions of your script

 conda deactivate